andyjakubowski/kingly-site/src/v1/tutorials/chess-game.md

 Non-render commands are addressed by specifying a command handler that receives in addition to the commands parameters, the event emitter, and the effect handlers.
 Effect handlers isolate the execution of effects into single-concern functions.
 In our example, the `MOVE_PIECE` command handler will be called as a `function (next, {from, to}, effectHandlers)`, matching the parameters of the command (`params: {from: fromSquare, to:square}`):

 {% tufte %}
-Note as the chess engine is passed as effect handler, and made available to the `MOVE_PIECE` command handler.
+Note how the chess engine is passed as effect handler, and made available to the `MOVE_PIECE` command handler.
 At testing time, it will be easy to replace the chess engine by a mock without recurring to an extra mocking library or tying tests to a specific framework.
 This is yet another facet of Kingly's portable UI philosophy.
 {% endtufte %}

 ```js